 As you can see this tool is great for all of your marketing—not just affiliate marketing.

-9. Speed Dial 2 Plus LastPass or 1Password for Affiliate Tracking
+9. Speed Dial 2 Plus LastPass or 1Password

 One of the challenges if you promote a lot of affiliate products is keeping track of all your affiliate accounts and the income you’re generating from each one every month.
 Thankfully, many companies with established affiliate programs provide a way for you to log in to your account on their website and view this data, so you can see which promotions are delivering revenue and which ones are falling short.